Kazi Hayat: Career

 Hayat started his career as an assistant director in 1974.
 He debuted his directorial career with the film The Father (1979).
 In 2014, he released Shorbonasha Yabaa starring Kazi Maruf and Prosun Azad.

-In January 2017, Hayat started working on his 50th film titled Ghum, casting Moushumi.
+In 2020, he directed political action film Bir, which marked as the 50th directorial venture of him and first collaboration with Shakib Khan as a director.
+In 2023, he played Shakib Khan's father in Himel Ashraf's tragic romance Priyotoma, which became the highest grossing Bangladeshi film of all time.

 Personal life

 Hayat's son Kazi Maruf is an actor.

 In January 2022, Hayat was admitted to United Hospital's intensive care unit (ICU) due to myocardial infarction (MI).